MicroEJ/docs/GettingStarted/gettingStartedIMX93.rst

 Going Further
 -------------

-You have now successfully executed a MicroEJ application on an embedded device so what's next?
+You have now successfully executed a MicroEJ application on an embedded device, so what's next?

-If you are an application developer you can continue to explore MicroEJ's APIs and functionalities by running and studying our samples at GitHub:
+If you are an application developer, you can continue to explore MicroEJ's APIs and functionalities by running and studying our samples at GitHub:

 .. list-table::
    :widths: 33 33 33